 West Wolds Slow the Flow is an informal partnership, of like-minded individuals and organisations, which aims to reduce flooding in the West Wolds villages and surrounding areas using nature-based solutions.
 Geographically, we cover the parishes of Newbald, Hotham, North Cave, South Cave, Ellerker and Brantingham, which roughly corresponds with the 'Mill Beck Catchment'.
-We are local people working in partnership with parish councillors, county councillors, and officers of the Flood Risk agencies.

 What is our Vision?

 To use nature-based solutions to reduce flooding in our area, whilst achieving multiple benefits such as improvements to biodiversity, amenity and water quality.
 This involves working in partnership with local residents and businesses, landowners and farmers, parish and county councillors, and officers of the Flood Risk agencies: East Riding Flood Risk Management, Environment Agency, Yorkshire Water and the Ouse and Humber Internal Drainage Board (see Links).

 What are the Aims of WWSTF?